How to Get Perfect Calligraphy Strokes in Procreate

 Remember, practicing stroke thickness is as important as the letter shape itself!

-If you practice slowly, and with care, you will find that in addition to learning new letterforms and flourishes, you will be practicing your up and down, thick and thin strokes as well.
+If you practice slowly, and with care, you’ll find that in addition to learning new letterforms and flourishes, you’ll be practicing your up and down, thick and thin strokes as well.

 Resources